munkaud/blaze-amp-controller/README.md

 ## bluesound-b100 module works with [BluOS](https://www.bluesoundprofessional.com)

-If you are using this plugin - it is 0. version.
-That means I'm not done building yet, but will be adding stuff that works as I go.
-This is an experiment in VSCode, Companion and making a custom module, for my own education.
+If you are using this plugin - it is a 0. version.
+That means I'm not done building yet, but will be adding stuff that is working (usually...) as I go.
+This is an experiment to get my chops up in VSCode; and to explore the power of Companion by making a custom module, for my own education.
 You have been warned.

 | Version | Notes|
 | ---------- | -----------------------------------|